-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 118 governing CEA (carcinoembryonic antigen) testing coverage, effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 118, governing CEA (carcinoembryonic antigen) tumor marker testing coverage under Medicare, effective March 7, 2026.
+Here's what billing teams need to know before claims go out the door.

 Quick-Reference Table